caevh/Nginx-load-balancer-project/README.md

 - You should now have a working hello world flask app.py file.

 Step 2 - Getting flask to work with a Dockerfile
+- create a file called Dockerfile and input the following.
+FROM python:3
+COPY . /app
+WORKDIR /app
+RUN pip install -r requirements.txt
+CMD ["flask", "run", "--host=0.0.0.0"]